The character of topological groups, via bounded systems, Pontryagin--van Kampen duality and pcf theory: Overview and main results

 For brevity, denote the character of a topological group $G$ by \IndexPrint{$\chi(G)$}.
 Following is a summary of consequences of the main theorem.

-\bmain In the notation of Theorem \ref{MainInner}: \be \itm $\chi(G)\le\kappa^\alephes$. \itm If $\kappa=\kappa^\alephes$, then $\chi(G)=\kappa$. \itm If $\lambda=\aleph_n$ for some $n$, then $\chi(G)=\max(\fd,\kappa)$. \itm If $\lambda=\aleph_\mu$, for a limit cardinal $\mu$ below the first fixed point of the $\aleph$ function, and $\mu$ has uncountable cofinality, then $\chi(G)=\max(\fd,\kappa)$. \itm If $\lambda=\aleph_\alpha$ is smaller than the first fixed point of the $\aleph$ function, then $\chi(G)$ is smaller than $\max(\fd^+,\kappa^+,\aleph_{|\alpha|^{+4}})$. \itm If SSH holds, then: \be \itm If $\lambda<\kappa$ or $\cof(\lambda)>\alephes$, then $\chi(G)=\max(\fd,\kappa)$. \itm If $\lambda=\kappa$ and $\cof(\lambda)=\alephes$, then $\chi(G)=\max(\fd,\kappa^+)$. \ee \ee \emain
+\bcor In the notation of Theorem \ref{MainInner}: \be \itm $\chi(G)\le\kappa^\alephes$. \itm If $\kappa=\kappa^\alephes$, then $\chi(G)=\kappa$. \itm If $\lambda=\aleph_n$ for some $n$, then $\chi(G)=\max(\fd,\kappa)$. \itm If $\lambda=\aleph_\mu$, for a limit cardinal $\mu$ below the first fixed point of the $\aleph$ function, and $\mu$ has uncountable cofinality, then $\chi(G)=\max(\fd,\kappa)$. \itm If $\lambda=\aleph_\alpha$ is smaller than the first fixed point of the $\aleph$ function, then $\chi(G)$ is smaller than $\max(\fd^+,\kappa^+,\aleph_{\card{\alpha}^{+4}})$. \itm If SSH holds, then: \be \itm If $\lambda<\kappa$ or $\cof(\lambda)>\alephes$, then $\chi(G)=\max(\fd,\kappa)$. \itm If $\lambda=\kappa$ and $\cof(\lambda)=\alephes$, then $\chi(G)=\max(\fd,\kappa^+)$. \ee \ee \ecor

-The proof of these theorems spans throughout the entire paper, but the paper is designed so that each reader can read the sections accessible to him or her, and take as granted the other ones, using the index at the end of the paper in case of need for a definition.
+The proof of these theorems spans throughout the entire paper, but the paper is designed so that each reader can read the sections accessible to him or her, taking for granted the other ones.

 In Section 2, we set up a general framework for studying bounded sets in topological groups.
 The level of generality is just the one needed to capture available methods from the context of topological vector spaces, and import them to the seemingly different context of separable topological groups with translations by elements of a dense subset.
-This is done in Section 3, which concludes by showing that in metrizable groups, precompact subsets of dense subgroups determine the precompact subsets of the full group, and consequently, the precompact sets in the group and in its dense subgroup have the same cofinal structure.
-These are, essentially, the only two results from the first two sections which are needed for the remaining sections.
+This is done in Section 3, which concludes by showing that in metrizable groups, precompact subsets of dense subgroups determine the precompact subsets of the full group.
+It follows that the precompact sets in the group and in its dense subgroup have the same cofinal structure.
+These are, essentially, the only two results from the first two sections needed for the remaining sections.
 In a first reading of Sections 2 and 3, the reader may wish to consider only the special case of topological groups with translations by elements of a dense subset, since this is the case needed in the concluding results of these sections.